Alen983/Crowd-Code-Central/Readme.md

 Made a couple of changes to the readme.md file to cause a difference between the main and secondary branch.
 [Source-GITHUB documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 New pull request was detected by GITHUB and merged the branches finally `deleting` the secondary branch.

+Day Unknown:
+Changed the name from bug-free-happiness to crowd-code-central.

 </details>

 <h3>2.Website</h3>